WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/Weekly-Meetings.md

 #### Who did you help this week?

 * Helped JS with HackMD
-* Helped KW with quaerterly updates
+* Helped KW with quarterly updates
+  * KW: THANK YOU!

 #### Who helped you this week?

 * JK helped me with website design
+  * KW: Fantastic!
 * HD helped me with strategy
+  * KW: So cool!

 #### What did you achieve?